hai-on-op/core/user-docs/docs/stability-pool.md

 ### 3. Sustainable, Aligned Incentives
 - **KITE emissions** reward sHAI holders.
-- Your position grows in yield and potential governance alignmen since sHAI is more than a pass-through token
+- Your position grows in yield and potential governance alignment since sHAI is more than a pass-through token
 - These layers ensure Stability Pool participants are central to HAI’s durability and growth.

 ---